tylerlong/covid/README.md

 - Filter by US county
 - Provide world wide data and filter by country
-- Remember user queries in cookie or in URL
-- Allow user to share a query
 - show daily delta data as bar chart
-- save query in cookies